philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 With today's modern browsers, however, any performace gains you get from stopping event propagation will likely go unnoticed by your users.
 It's a micro-optimization and certainly not your performance bottleneck.

 I recommend not worrying about the fact that events propagation through your entire DOM.
-It's part of the specification, and browser have gotten very good at doing it.
+It's part of the specification, and browsers have gotten very good at doing it.

 ## What To Do Instead

-As a general rule, stopping event propagation should never be a solution to a difficult coding challenge.
-Instead, stopping propagation should only ever be used for one purpose: to make it as if the event never happened.
+As a general rule, stopping event propagation should never be a solution to a problem.
+Stopping propagation should only ever be used for one purpose: to make it as if the event never happened.
+That is the reason the method exists, and it should only be used for that purpose.

-In the "How to detect a click outside of an element?" example above, the purpose of calling `stopPropagation` isn't to get rid of the click event altogether, it's to avoid running some code that will hide the menu in one particular situation.
+In the "How to detect a click outside of an element?" example above, the purpose of calling `stopPropagation` isn't to get rid of the click event altogether, it's to avoid running some other code on the page.

 In addition to this being a bad idea because it alters global behavior, it's also a bad idea because it puts the menu hiding logic in two different and unrelated places, making it far more fragile than necessary.